 Easy of use

-The drylyte technology is very stable in terms of parametrization compared with the liquid electropolishing where any change of the total surface to be treated needs adjustment of the parameter.
+The Drylyte Technology is very stable in terms of parametrization compared to liquid electropolishing where any change of the total surface to be treated needs adjustment of the parameter.

-The drylyte technology guarantees controllable results as it is less aggressive than the liquid electropolishing.
+The Drylyte Technology guarantees controllable results as it is less aggressive than liquid electropolishing.

-The media is easy to be handle and it is not hazardous for the workers.
+The media is easy to be handled and it is not hazardous for workers.

 The risk of contamination of the environment is lower with the dry media than with the liquid.